octaform/octaform/README.md

 // Call all validations that is defined into Schema octaform.validateAll({
-  /* Define your schema of validations */
+  /* Define your validation schema here */
 })
 ```